 - Repertoire: Fellows will have an opportunity to conduct repertoire including Mendelssohn's Elijah.
 Specific required edition information to come.

 - Conducting in Final Performance: The Academy will culminate in a final performance with orchestra in the University of Michigan's historic Hill Auditorium.
-Each fellow will receive an assignment to conduct in the performance, which will be videotaped.
+Each fellow will receive an assignment to conduct in the performance, which will be video recorded.

 - Podium Time: Each Fellow will have 20 minutes of podium time each day, consisting of sessions with piano, string quintet, and chorus as well as sessions with full orchestra and chorus.
 All sessions will be videotaped.